 All activities competitive with the private sector must be integral to the fulfillment of the institution’s instructional, research, or public service missions or must meet one of the following four criteria:

-(a) There are compelling reasons of economic efficiency.
+- There are compelling reasons of economic efficiency.
 Economic efficiency implies that University resources can be made available to the broader community at relatively little additional cost to the institution.
 For example, the use of university facilities such as stadiums and auditoriums for non-University functions such as high school graduation ceremonies and sporting or other entertainment events may benefit the University as well as the private sector and the community.

 - The product or service is unavailable elsewhere in the community.
 Unavailability may be defined in terms of quality or quantity of the product or service.
 For example, the sale of research by-products which would otherwise be unavailable in the community may benefit both the University and the community.

-(c) Providing the product or service is a major convenience to the campus community including students, faculty, staff, and other members of the public participating in institutional activities.
+- Providing the product or service is a major convenience to the campus community including students, faculty, staff, and other members of the public participating in institutional activities.
 Convenience would typically be defined in geographic terms, although other factors could also be considered (e.g., hours of operation of private sector providers).
 Familiar examples of operations conducted primarily to support campus life are on-campus recreational facilities and bookstores.

-(d) The University’s offering of the product or service is of major importance to maintaining the quality of the institution.
+- The University’s offering of the product or service is of major importance to maintaining the quality of the institution.
 Most crucial to maintenance of quality are efforts which impact positively on student, faculty, and staff recruitment and retention.
 For example, the operation of quality cultural and health facilities such as art museums and the clinical cancer center are important for the maintenance of quality.

-Products or services offered by the UW System Institutions shall normally be priced to recover, at a minimum, all costs related to producing the product or service, including all applicable direct and indirect costs as determined by basic cost accounting principles.
+Products or services offered by the UW System Institutions to the general public must normally be priced to recover, at a minimum, all costs related to producing the product or service, including all applicable direct and indirect costs as determined by basic cost accounting principles.

-(a) If the activity is integral to the fulfillment of the institution’s instructional, research or public service missions, prices may be established at less than full cost recovery upon approval by the chancellor;
+- If the activity is integral to the fulfillment of the institution’s instructional, research or public service missions, prices may be established at less than full cost recovery upon approval by the chancellor;

-(d) If products and services are offered for the convenience of students, faculty, staff or participants in University activities, prices must be set so as to be competitive with private sector prices, unless a higher price is required to ensure full cost recovery.
+- If products and services are offered for the convenience of students, faculty, staff or participants in University activities, prices must be set so as to be competitive with private sector prices, unless a higher price is required to ensure full cost recovery.